 The basic costs of the Summer Academy are in two parts: the tuition (which is paid to the university) and the administrative costs.
 The administrative costs of the program this year are $3,300 and covers your hotels in Linz, breakfast each day, ground transportation, supplemental health insurance and other associated costs of managing the program.
 An online payment option will be available soon.

-The 2013 tuition rate will remain the same as the 2012 rate.
+The 2014 rate will be comprable to the 2013 tuition rate, and deteremined in January 2014.
 Non-Georgia residents may pay in-state Georgia tuition fees, but are subject to a $250 administrative fee assessed by the Georgia Board of Regents.

 The Board of Regents of the University System of Georgia agreed to permit the Summer Academy in International Commercial Arbitration to assess an in-state tuition rate for students who participate in the program, regardless of residency.
 Non-residents of Georgia will pay a $250 administrative fee, but do not pay the normal out of state tuition rates assessed in other programs in the university system.

 Both the host facility where you will stay and the transportation system around Linz accommodate individuals with disabilities.
 If you have a disability and are in need of accommodations, please contact E.R.
 Lanier as soon as possible to make arrangements.
 All students must adhere to university policies regarding request for accommodations, and be registered with the Georgia State University Office of Disability Services.

 There are, of course, personal expenses but the extent of these is largely up to the individual student.
 Meals and food service not covered by the general program costs are your responsibility, but there are a range of food options and price points available to you.